brklntmhwk/npkb/README.md

 - `🌿: budding` Growing with more than a few  bidirectional links and contents added but still developing
 - `🌲: evergreen forest`  Well developed and full-fledged "Permanent Notes"

-By introducing these to your note-taking system, you can clearly see their maturity as a note and easily prioritize which one to start with.
+By introducing these to your note-taking system, you can clearly see their maturity as a note and easily prioritize them.
 I determined the classification above referring to [Bryan Jenks](https://notes.bryanjenks.dev/Z/HOME).
 ## Directory Tree
 Since this place adheres to [[#^eb4bbe|the Evergreen ethos]] and [bidirectional links](https://help.obsidian.md/Linking+notes+and+files/Internal+links), **hierarchical directory structures are not so important as traversal links**.
 So don't rack your brain too much over them.
 Keep them to an absolute minimum.